stevecrossin/grocery-tracker/README.md

 ## GLOBE - Grocery Tracker - Trimester 3 2019.

-This is the start of the ReadMe document.
+This is the start of the ReadMe document for the GLOBE grocery tracker.
 More information will follow soon.
 In the interim, please get familiar with the below.

-This is a test commit only.
-Test by Radika

 SourceTree (https://www.sourcetreeapp.com/) is the recommended repository tool for this project.
 Please install it, and then let me know if you need assistance setting it up.

 Tutorial on setting up Android Studio to connect to BitBucket: http://theworkingdad.it/2018/10/04/quickly-setup-android-studio-with-git-and-bitbucket/